Ornias1993/jailman/blueprints/traefik/readme.md

 - dns_provider: The DNS provider you are using to verify ownership of the domain.
 This is required to get a letsencrypt certificate.
 We only support DNS-verification for certificate generation.
 - domain_name: The domain name you want to use to connect to traefik.
 Needs to be accessable at the DNS provider (cert_provider) with the DNS credentials (cert_env) provided.
 - cert_email: The email adress to link to the Lets Encrypt certificate
+- dashboard: set to "true" to enable the dashboard.
 - cert_env: For DNS verification we need login credentials and need to write those in a way Traefik understands.
 You can find the requirements for your DNS provider at the traefik website: https://docs.traefik.io/https/acme/
 You will need to use 2 spaces(!) in front and enter them below this configuration option.
 Like this:
 ```